Thanksgiving Math Puzzles for Preschoolers

 To get these low-prep puzzles ready you will need a handful of materials, such as:

 Print each page using white cardstock.
-Cut out the cards on the dotted lines, and laminate them to make them last longer.
-I will suggest making several copies, cutting the puzzles into two or three parts, according to your children’s needs, and having the children work on these puzzles in an individual activity or with a partner.
+Cut out the cards on the dotted lines and laminate them to make them last longer.
+I suggest making several copies, cutting the puzzles into two or three parts, according to your children’s needs, and having the children work on these puzzles as an individual activity or with a partner.

-At the end of the month, you can put your puzzles in small Zip-lock bags, and store them in a box or binder for the following year, so you can have them ready for many Thanksgivings in the future.
+At the end of the month, you can put your puzzles in small Ziploc bags and store them in a box or binder for the following year, so you can have them ready for many Thanksgivings in the future.

-Before you place the mats in the different centers it is recommended to introduce them to your preschoolers first.
+Before you place the mats in the different centers, it is recommended that you introduce them to your preschoolers first.
 Circle time might be the perfect time to do this.
 There is no point in placing these puzzles in centers if they don’t know how to use them first.

-A good way to do this is by:
+A excellent way to do this is by:

 • Introduce the puzzles to the children and talk about each part and the different characteristics of each section.